 Be cautious when pushing end grain against your router table's fence, as end grain can bind against the fence and cause kickbacks.
 Work slowly and methodically and consider dropping your router bit speed down a little bit to prevent burning.

 Drill the Bolt Holes

-With the slots cut in the upper board, the next step is to cut a pair of 1/2" diameter holes in the lower plywood.
-Each of the two hex bolts will go through these holes, then through the slots, which will allow the jig to joint various widths of boards.
+With the slots cut in the upper board, the next step is to cut a pair of 1/2-inch-diameter holes in the lower plywood.
+Each of the two hex bolts will go through these holes, then through the slots in the 1 x 6.
+This will allow the jig to be adjusted for jointing boards of various widths.

 Recess the Bolt Head

 Cut recesses in the plywood base so that the heads of the hex bolts can sit below the surface of the plywood.
 Turn the plywood base of over and insert the two bolts through the newly created 1/2-inch holes.
 Use your pencil to outline the flat edges of the bolt heads on the plywood.
 Remove the bolts and use a 1/2-inch bevel-edged chisel to remove enough material to completely recess the bolt heads into the plywood base.